 Tower Hamlets Council has become more secretive than the Rahman administration.

 We were sitting directly opposite Cllr.
-John Pierce who at one point tried to give LW a ‘hard man’ stare, presumably in an attempt to intimidate us?
+John Pierce who at one point tried to give Mole a ‘hard man’ stare, presumably in an attempt to intimidate us?

-For the last 18 months LW has been investigating the current Labour administration in the same way we investigated Lutfur Rahman’s administration, culminating in the intensive work we have been doing in relation to the Poplar Papers.
+For the last 18 months the Enquirer (and Love Wapping before it) has been investigating the current Labour administration in the same way we investigated Lutfur Rahman’s administration, culminating in the intensive work we have been doing in relation to the Poplar Papers.

 Same open source tools, same (older and poorer) Mole, same determination to cut through the bulls**t Tower Hamlets Council tries to ram down the throats of borough residents.